polyllc/cpptester/readme.md

 All the functions and classes have detailed descriptions on what they do, along with the template arguments, parameters and return values are written in the code.

+If you want to see a detailed use of the library, see `reference.md`